-(Mark One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ende d June 30, 2016 TRANSITION REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition perio d from to Commission file number: 000-53964 Hines Global RI (Exact name of registrant as spec LII, INC. ified in its charter) Maryland 26-3999995 (State or c other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2800 Post Oak Boulevard Suite 5000 Houston, Texas 77056-6118 (Address of principal executive offices) (Zip code) (888) 220-612 (Registrant's telephone number, in (ttegish and s tetephone millioes, th Act of 1934 du ck mark whether the registrant (1) has filed all reports required ring the preceding 12 months (or for such shorter period that the filing requirements for the past 90 days.
-Yes 🗷 No 🗆 File required to ck mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation Sorter period that the registrant was required to submit and post s T (§232.405 of this chapter) during the preceding 12 months ck mark whether the registrant is a large accelerated filer, an ac he definitions of "large accelerated filer," "accelerated filer" an Large accelera ted filer □ Accelerated Filer □ Non-accelerate ed Filer (Do not check if a smaller reporting company) Smaller Reporting Company Indicate by che ck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 As of August 1 2, 2016, approximately 276.0 million shares of the registrant's of common stock were outstanding.
+(Mark One) ?
+QUARTERLY REPORT PURSUANT TO SECTION 13 (1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended S or September 30, 2016 TRANSITION REPORT PURSUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period d from to Commission file number : 000-53964 Hines Global R Maryland 26-3999995 (State or o other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2800 Post Oak Boulevard Suite 5000 Houston, Texas 77056-6118 (Address of principal executive offices) (Zip code) (888) 220-612 (Registrant's telephone number, in Act of 1934 du ck mark whether the registrant (1) has filed all reports required ring the preceding 12 months (or for such shorter period that the filing requirements for the past 90 days.
+Yes?
+No \Box File required to ck mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation Sorter period that the registrant was required to submit and post s ck mark whether the registrant is a large accelerated filer, an ache definitions of "large accelerated filer," "accelerated filer" an Large accelera ted filer □ Accelerated Filer □ Non-accelerate ed Filer ?
+(Do not check if a smaller reporting company) Smaller Reporting Company □ Indicate by che ck mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
+Yes \square No?

+As of November 14, 2016, approximately 277.1 million shares of the registrant's common stock were outstanding.